troclaux/notes/aws.md

 > managed service that allows you to create and control the encryption keys used to encrypt your data

+- keys can be managed by customers or aws
+- customer is responsible for controlling who has access to encrypted data
 - uses CMKs (Customer Master Key): primary resource in KMS used to encrypt and decrypt data
   - customer-managed CMKs: created, managed and used by the customer
   - aws-managed CMKs: created, managed and used by aws